Ant Atoll

-Ant is a popular site with tourists for diving and snorkelling, and is the site of several colonies of seabirds, notably black noddys.
-There is a small settlement on the atoll that is inhabited part-time.
+Ant is a popular site with tourists for diving and snorkelling, and is the site of several colonies of seabirds, notably black noddies.

-There is evidence of an ancient civilization on the island, which might have been built by the same people who built the nearby Nan Madol.
+There is a small settlement on the atoll that is inhabited part-time by the Rohsa (traditional leader) of Kitti, William Hawley, who privately owns the island, and works with NGO OneReef to guard against poaching and maintain conservation for the atoll.